karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

   "permutationRepeats": 10
 }
 ```
 Except from setting the parameter _apply_ to _true_ to invoke the feature importance evaluation, you also have to give the maximum number of features to include in the reporting, _reportMaxFeatures_ .
 The reporting will always show the highest ranking features.
 Then you also have to give the number of _permutationRepeats_ to use in the evaluation.
 Figure 1 shows the feature importance evaluation for the target feature oc_usda.c729_w.pct (organic carbon).
-The rows show results for the regressors OLS (Ordinary Least Square) and RandForRegr (Random Forest Regression), while the columns show coefficient(OLS)/estimators(RandForRegr) importance.
-The error bars shows the standard deviation (see below).
+The rows show results for the regressors OLS (Ordinary Least Square) and RandForRegr (Random Forest Regression), while the columns show permutation importance and coefficient(OLS)/estimators(RandForRegr) importance.
+The error bars show the standard deviation.

 <figure class="half">